eBay Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Stricter anti-trust policies (threat)

-Governmental support for e-commerce is considered in this PESTEL/PESTLE analysis as an opportunity to grow eBay’s business.
+Governmental support for e-commerce is considered in this PESTLE analysis as an opportunity to grow eBay’s business.
 For example, the company can expand its online marketplace in other countries whose governments are increasingly supporting e-commerce.
-However, this remote or macro-environmental factor paves the way for new entrants in the global market.
-New entry is a moderate competitive force determined in the Porter’s Five Forces analysis of eBay Inc. Similarly, governmental support for IT infrastructure creates a bigger user base (consumers and vendors), but also promotes competition.
-This part of the external analysis depicts an industry environment that is also subject to anti-trust policies.
+However, in this PESTEL analysis case, such an external factor paves the way for new entrants in the global market.
+New entry is a competitive force determined in the Five Forces analysis of eBay Inc. Similarly, governmental support for IT infrastructure creates a bigger user base (buyers and vendors), but also promotes competition.
+This part of the PESTEL analysis depicts an industry environment that is also subject to anti-trust policies.
 Such policies are external factors that impose restrictions on the company’s strategies for acquisitions and mergers.
-These strategies affect the company’s core operations and the operations of subsidiaries like StubHub and Kijiji.
-Considering the remote or macro-environment, the company’s managers must work on growing the business within government-imposed restrictions.
-The political external factors in this aspect of the PESTEL/PESTLE analysis of eBay Inc. put value on compliance for strategic growth in the international market.
+These strategies affect the e-commerce company’s core operations and the operations of subsidiaries.
+The company’s managers must work on growing the business within government-imposed restrictions.
+The external factors in this aspect of the PESTLE analysis of eBay Inc. put value on compliance for strategic growth in the international market.

 Economic Factors Important to eBay Inc.

-This aspect of the PESTEL/PESTLE analysis model presents economic trends significant in the company’s remote or macro-environment. eBay Inc.’s e-commerce industry environment depends on economic growth or decline that relates to consumption levels.
-This part of the external analysis stresses the economy’s significance as a determinant of strategic management success in growing the online marketplace, classifieds, and ticket exchange business.
-The following economic external factors are viewed in this PESTEL/PESTLE analysis as influencers in eBay’s industry environment:
+This aspect of the PESTLE analysis model presents economic trends in the company’s remote or macro-environment. eBay’s e-commerce business depends on economic growth or decline that relates to consumption levels.
+This part of the external analysis stresses the economy’s significance as a determinant of strategic management success in growing the online marketplace business.
+In this PESTLE analysis, the following economic factors influence eBay’s industry environment:

 1. Rapid growth of developing countries (opportunity)